 I admired him for one thing.
 Like most of the early settlers who came to the country unmarried, he took a wife from the Sioux, but unlike nearly all others, he did not repudiate her when civilization came.
 He educated his children and was as highly respected as those who, similarly situated, deserted their dusky wives and married white “ladies.”
 But it must have made the white ladies feel queer to have the Indian wife come with her children and make an annual visit.
 I have it on good authority that such was the custom.
 And these people were high up in the political and social world.

-Carter’s observation points out another real-life consequence of this pattern of officers and other ‘gentlemen’ who were merely visitors to the frontier temporarily taking a Dakota woman as a sexual partner.
+Carter’s observation underlines another real-life consequence of this pattern of officers and other ‘gentlemen’ visitors to the frontier temporarily taking a Dakota woman as a sexual partner.
 These pre-war relationships occurred in a cultural context that involved Dakota men, often the woman’s father, acting as a go-between.
-While traditional Dakota culture was functioning, kinship must have helped protect the rights of Dakota women.
+While traditional Dakota culture was functioning, kinship would have helped protect the rights of Dakota women.

 But what happened among the Dakota prisoners after the war when the dictates of military tribunal resulted in the segregation of Dakota women from Dakota men?
 Vulnerable women, traumatized by war and by sudden, forced dislocations from loved-ones and place, landed in the erstwhile protection of military men who had liberal pre-existing attitudes about the rights of white men in power to Indigenous women.